Domestic Partner Coverage

 - Each partner is the other’s sole domestic partner and is responsible for the other’s common welfare.

 Yes, the City of Scottsdale requires that domestic partners provide documentation as evidence of joint responsibility, commitment, and duration of the domestic partnership.
-At least three of the following items are required, and all of the documentation must be predated by at least twelve months.
+At least three of the following items are required.
+All documentation must be current and predated by at least twelve months.

 - Joint mortgage, joint property tax identification, or joint tenancy on a residential lease;